Skip to main content

 3. Baseline laboratory tests.
 Simple blood tests can check levels of calcium, vitamin D, and other markers of bone and mineral metabolism to ensure there are no other underlying issues affecting your bone health.

 This foundational step is about gathering the necessary intelligence on your body’s current state.
-It allows your clinical team to develop a proactive, individualized strategy to support your throughout your treatment with anastrozole, ensuring your overall well-being is addressed from a holistic perspective.
+It allows your clinical team to develop a proactive, individualized strategy to support your bone health throughout your treatment with anastrozole, ensuring your overall well-being is addressed from a holistic perspective.

 Intermediate